mpkondrashin/enum/README.md

 # Enum - autmatically generate enums for Go

-Enum prvide ability to create enumirated values with unmarshaling from JSON and YAML.
+Enum prvides ability to create enumirated values with support of unmarshaling from JSON and YAML.

 ## Example